Reviews You Can Rely On

 Responsiveness

 The Propel v5 is about average in terms of responsiveness for a daily trainer.
-The softness of the foam paired with the general size of the shoe makes this a shoe that is best used for day-to-day mileage.
-Thanks to the additional stiffness from the TPU plate, this shoe moves decently well at moderate efforts.
+The softness of the foam, paired with the general size of the shoe, makes this a shoe that is best used for day-to-day mileage.
+Thanks to the additional stiffness from the TPU plate, this shoe moves decently well with moderate effort.
 We found it adequate for threshold workouts, but once we pushed faster, it felt a little lifeless.

 Weight

 The Propel v5 is no lightweight, coming in at 10.52 ounces per shoe (size 10.5).
-That's heavier average within our lineup, even among equivalently cushioned shoes.
-That heft is another limiting factor in the overall versatility of the trainer.
-Because of the weight, it doesn't feel particularly comfortable when running faster than threshold.
+That weight is another limiting factor in the trainer's overall versatility.
+It is heavier than the average shoe in our lineup, even among equivalently cushioned shoes.

 Credit: Natalie Kafader